Online MHA Programs (2-4 Years of Professional Experience Required)

 - Format: Online

-This Ohio University program requires students take 12 three-credit courses.
+This online MHA program requires students take 12 three-credit courses.
 All students begin the program with an introduction to the healthcare delivery system in the U.S. and progress through other classes such as information systems for health services, research methods for health services, health policy, healthcare financing, and healthcare law.
-It prepares students for numerous exciting roles in healthcare administration such as analyst, director, nurse manager, and CEO.
+It prepares students for numerous exciting roles in healthcare administration, such as analyst, director, nurse manager, and CEO.

 Admissions requirements for this program include a bachelor’s degree from an accredited school with a minimum 3.0 grade point average, two years of recent full-time work experience in a healthcare system within the U.S., and excellent English writing skills.
 Some students may need to submit scores for IELTS or TOEFL.